AlwinJun/notesTOmarkdown-preview/README.md

-# A markdown notes previewer app project at scrimba.The initial codebase are already given but theres are still features needs to be added
+# A markdown notes previewer

+## This is a project at scrimba.The initial codebase are already given but theres are still features that needs to be added

 ## This app currently lets you: